 In the event that the Fund believes that it is possible that it will fail the asset diversification requirement at the end of any quarter of a taxable year, it may seek to take certain actions to avert such failure, including by acquiring additional investments to come into compliance with the asset diversification tests or by disposing of non-diversified assets.
 Although the Code affords the Fund the opportunity, in certain circumstances, to cure a failure to meet the asset diversification test, including by disposing of non-diversified assets within six months, there may be constraints on the Fund's ability to dispose of its interest in a Portfolio Fund that limit utilization of this cure period.
 Because the Fund's allocable portion of a Portfolio Fund's taxable income will be included in the Fund's investment company taxable income for the year of the accrual, the Fund may be required to make a distribution to Shareholders in order to satisfy the annual distribution requirement, even though the Fund will not have received any corresponding cash amount.
 As a result, the Fund may have difficulty meeting the annual distribution requirement necessary to qualify for and maintain its qualification as a RIC under the Code.
 The Fund may have to sell some of its investments at times and/or at prices the Fund would not consider advantageous, raise additional debt or equity capital or forgo new investment opportunities for this purpose.
-If the Fund is not able to obtain cash from other sources, the Fund may fail to qualify for or maintain RIC tax status and thus become subject to corporate-level income tax.
+If the Fund is not able to obtain cash from other sources, the Fund may be unable to meet its annual distribution requirement.
+The Fund may fail to qualify for or maintain RIC tax status due to constraints on its ability to comply with the source-of income, diversification, and distribution requirements, in which case it would become subject to corporate-level income tax.
 For additional discussion regarding the tax implications of a RIC, see "CERTAIN TAX CONSIDERATIONS."